-New Development: Federal Judge Rules Texas Same-Sex Marriage Ban Unconstitutional
+New Development: Federal Judge Rules Michigan Same-Sex Marriage Ban Unconstitutional

 State legislatures and voters have made sweeping changes over the past two decades in laws defining whether marriage is limited to relationships between a man and a woman or is extended to same-sex couples.
 Thirty-three states currently define marriage as a relationship between a man and a woman and prohibit same-sex marriages, while seventeen states and the District of Columbia allow same-sex marriage.
 These contrasting state laws concerning same-sex marriage reflect sharp divergence in the views toward marriage and same-sex marriage across the country.

 On March 21, a federal judge in Michigan ruled that state's ban on same-sex marriage is unconstitutional.
 This ruling joins with similar rulings in Virginia, Kentucky, Texas, Oklahoma and Utah.
 Shortly after the decision was made a stay was issued.

 The New Mexico Supreme Court ruled on Dec.
 19, 2013, that same-sex couples are allowed to marry.
 Before the ruling, New Mexico was the only state without a law or constitutional provision explicitly banning or allowing same-sex marriage.
 Some county officials had issued marriage licenses to same-sex couples in previous years.
 After the U.S. Supreme Court ruling in June 2013, the state asked the New Mexico Supreme Court to make a decision regarding their state policy.
 The state Supreme Court heard arguments in October and ruled on Dec.
 19, 2013, that same-sex couples in the state were allowed to marry.
 The ruling goes into effect immediately.